Konkan Railway zone: Track doubling

+In 2025, Konkan Railway invited tenders for a feasibility study to investigate doubling of the Mookambika Road Byndoor–Thokur (112 km) and Vaibhavwadi Road–Majorda (151 km) sections, with costs of ₹1.31 crore for the study.

 Electrification

 The foundation stone laying for electrification of the Konkan railway line was done in November 2015.
-The entire 741 kilometer route stretching from Roha, Maharashtra to Thokur, Karnataka has been electrified in March 2022.
+The entire 741 kilometer route stretching from Roha, Maharashtra to Thokur, Karnataka was electrified, finishing in March 2022.
 Inspection of the entire stretch was completed in six phases starting in March 2020.
 The last stretch between Ratnagiri and Thivim was inspected on March 24 and authorisation was obtained on 29 March.